You feel angry. You feel angry because you always (or more often than not) feel triggered by your family.

 They say you’re not a burden, but then act as if you are.
 They say they accept you, but then they reject you.
 They say that you can talk to them about your thoughts and feelings, but then they mock, tease and laugh at your emotional sensitivity, thoughts, anxiety and fears.
 They say they are just joking or that you are too serious, but then they take personal jabs at your self-worth and self-esteem through humour and sarcasm, and it makes you feel hurt, confused, unworthy, guilty and ashamed.
 They put you down and say comments that are used to guilt-trip or manipulate you.
 They say that you can trust them, but then they backstab you, or bring situations from the past to the present, just to shove it in your face again, and it hurts you.
 They get angry and upset, and then say rude, mean and disrespectful things about the person they are not happy with.
 They communicate with you aggressively or passive-aggressively.
 They point out your mistakes and flaws, and rarely ever the positive stuff.
 They remind you of your past mistakes and flaws.
 They hold grudges against you and are not understanding or forgiving.
 Their lens and energy is so focused on the negatives.
 They are un-happy and almost never satisfied.
 They can be judgmental, critical, demeaning and belittling as a result.

 They don’t like it when you’re in school, they don’t like it when you’re not in school.
 They don’t like it when you’re working, they don’t like it when you’re not working.
 They don’t like it when you’re home, they don’t like it when you’re not home.
 They don’t like it when you’re busy, they don’t like it when you’re free.
 They don’t like it when you’re being social, they don’t like it when you’re in isolation.
-They don’t like it when you’re not taking care of myself, they don’t like it when you are taking care of myself.
+They don’t like it when you’re not taking care of yourself, they don’t like it when you are taking care of yourself.
 It’s almost as though you can never please them.
 You feel as though you are never good enough.

 You pull them in to attempt to rekindle the communication and relationship, but then push them away because you end up getting hurt again.
 And you realize that you need to set personal boundaries, so that you are not so exposed to this kind of hurt from them.